TomorrowDAOProject/tomorrowDAO-contracts/README.md

 # TomorrowDAO-contracts

-The TomorrowDAO Contract is a new and cool smart contract wallet in aelf ecosystem that provides a familiar Web2 experience for controlling your Web3 identities and assets.
-It allows users to protect their identities and assets with guardians they trust.
-TomorrowDAO enables the management of devices/guardians at risk so that the owners keep control over their possessions.
-It also synchronizes users' identities through all aelf's chains.
-The contract is built on the aelf blockchain, a high-performance blockchain platform that uses a unique consensus algorithm called the aelf's Delegated Proof of Stake (AEDPoS).
+The TomorrowDAO Contract is a new and cool smart contract wallet in aelf ecosystem that allows users to create and manage their own DAOs.
+Within Tomorrow DAO, any user can establish their own DAO, choose between the use of FT or NFT as governance tokens, and invite members to participate in DAO governance.
+Users can create proposals and vote on decisions within their DAO, as well as deposit funds into the DAO's treasury to manage the DAO.
+Tomorrow DAO also provides a user-friendly front-end interface, making it easier for users to initiate governance proposals and execute smart contract functions.

 ## Installation